top of page

 Our Mission

-The Assyrian Aid Society of Canada (AAS-CA) is committed to supporting initiatives which focus on sustaining the ethnic identity and survival of the indigenous Assyrian people in their homeland.
-Through these efforts, we aim to raise awareness on humanitarian issues affecting the living conditions of Assyrians in their ancestral lands, with the objective of coordinating relief responses for recovery.
-We also strive to preserve and promote their ancient cultural heritage by engaging with Assyrians in the diaspora to foster strong ties with those remaining in the homeland.
+The Assyrian Aid Society of Canada (AAS-CA) is dedicated to supporting initiatives that protect the ethnic identity and ensure the survival of the indigenous Assyrian people in their homeland.
+We strive to preserve the ancient cultural heritage for Assyrians in the diaspora by fostering and strengthening connections with those remaining in the homeland.

 About Us